 In respiration, glucose breaks down to release energy.
-It is a type of a redox reaction that takes place with or without oxygen.
-The process of respiration occurs in the mitochondria of the cells and the energy that gets released is in the form of ATP.
+It is a type of redox reaction that takes place with or without oxygen.
+The process of respiration occurs in the mitochondria of the cells, and the energy that gets released is in the form of ATP.

 Aerobic Respiration: The respiration in the presence of oxygen

 Anaerobic Respiration: The respiration that occurs in the absence of oxygen

 The biological process to reproduce offspring determines the species continuity, one generation after the other.
 Reproduction is of two types: